minio/docs/source/reference/minio-mc-admin/mc-admin-user-svcacct.rst

       The access key to associate with the new access keys.
 Omit to direct MinIO to autogenerate the access key for the new access keys.

-      Service account names *must* be unique across all users.
+      Access Key names *must* be unique across all users.

    .. mc-cmd:: --secret-key
       :optional: